luciangreen/luciancicd/README.md

 * Intra and some inter-line comments may currently be lost.
 Lucian CI/CD keeps only interpredicate comments.

-* Writeln and commands that don't produce checkable output are currently lost, but this will be changed.
+* Writeln and commands that don't produce checkable output are not kept unless they are in `keep1/1` in the `keep.pl` register.

 * Generated code currently loses (newline, etc.) formatting.
 Lucian CI/CD will pretty print code.